 The backdrop of the Morris Hill neighborhood consists of charming older homes, mature trees, and well-manicured backyard gardens.
-We are a neighborhood in transition, which can be seen throughout the areas where young homeowners are reviving their early to mid-century homes next to retired residents who have lived in the neighborhood for over 50 years.
+We are a neighborhood in transition, which can be seen throughout the area where young homeowners are reviving their turn of the century to mid-century homes next to retired residents who have lived in the neighborhood for over 50 years.

 The heart of Morris Hill is located on Orchard Street.
 Orchard Street’s unique niche specialty shops, restaurants, and other locally owned retail businesses draw individuals from all across the valley, making Orchard Street a destination location.

 The Morris Hill Neighborhood Association invites you to take a two-mile self-guided historical tour of some of the oldest homes in the neighborhood.
 Many of the homes, which were built during the first half of the twentieth century, line the streets originally mapped by one of the neighborhood’s first developers, Henry B. Scott.
-The oldest home on our tour dates back to 1905 and the youngest to 1956.
-Tour the historical homes in the order they were built or by street name using the Morris Hill Historical Brochure.
+The oldest home on our tour dates back to 1900 and the youngest to 1956.
+For more information, be sure to visit our Historical Homes page.

 More Historical Information

-To sign up for email updates or access your subscriber preferences, please email your contact information below.
+To sign up for email updates send your name, address, and email address to MorrisHillNA@yahoo.com

 This project was created in partnership with the City of Boise.